A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Proposed Quantum Network Stack

 \subsection{\bf High-Level Description}

 We now present a six-layer protocol stack for quantum networks (see Fig.~\ref{fig:stack_overview}).
 While inspired by the layered design of classical communication systems, this architecture incorporates features unique to quantum entanglement distribution—notably adaptive execution and a cross-layer Global Entanglement Module (\get).
-For system-level details of the constituent protocols, APIs, and inter-layer interactions (Fig.~\ref{fig:messages}), see Appendix~\ref{sec:Details}.

 \begin{verypackedenumerate} \item \textbf{Applications Layer:} Provides the interface for quantum applications that request entanglement, passing requests with desired properties (e.g., fidelity, multipartite size) to the lower layers.